Frequently Asked Questions

 Q: When did the tiles first appear?

-A: We have heard unverified claims dating back to the mid-1970s, but these dates are highly suspicious, if not completely dismissible.
-The Toynbee Idea message seems to have first appeared around 1980 on various media, but the first tiles were probably laid around 1987.
+A: The Toynbee Idea message seems to have first appeared around 1980 in various media, but the first tiles were probably laid circa 1985.

 Q: Are they still being laid?

 A: Yes.
+Tiles are generally laid during the summer months.
 No major tile run has appeared more than about a two hours' drive outside of Philadelphia since 2002: one isolated sighting off I-95 in Connecticut in 2006 is the sole known exception.
-There are presently at least three copycat tilers making copycat Toynbee tiles, and at least three artists using the tile medium to spread their own message.
-Opinions are divided as to whether or not the original tiler is still in fact at work, or whether someone else is carrying the torch.
+Copycat tiles continue to appear en masse.

 Q: How are they laid?

 A: First, a message is carved on a piece of flexible, not brittle, linoleum.
-Then, two pieces of tar paper are used to cover the linoleum like bread covering the filling of a sandwich.
+Two pieces of tar paper are used to cover the linoleum like bread covering the filling of a sandwich.
 The linoleum is also smothered with Elmer's glue and asphalt crack filler.
 The whole concoction is then laid down in the asphalt of an intersection while concealed by the tar paper.
-The tile is "baked" into the ground by the sun's heat, which liquifies the asphalt ever so slightly.
+The tile is "baked" into the ground by the sun's heat, which liquefies the asphalt ever so slightly.
 Pressure from car and foot traffic further impress the tile into the ground.
-By the time the top layer of tar paper is removed, the tile will have become deeply impressed and will be impossible to remove without fully repaving the street.
+By the time the top layer of tar paper is removed, the tile will have become deeply embedded and will be impossible to remove without fully repaving the street.
+A final point: a floorboard-less car will assist in the process of laying tiles, but it is not necessary, nor do we think that all tiles were laid via a floorboard-less car.

 Q: What's the difference between 'old-style' and 'new-style' tiles?